Request Free Consultation

 The discovery process is extremely important to all sides, not only to learn the strengths and weaknesses of the case, but in so doing it can enhance early settlement possibilities.

-Once the case is trial ready, it is placed on the trial calendar and given a calendar number.
+Once the case is trial-ready, it is placed on the trial calendar and given a calendar number.
 In most of the boroughs of New York City, it can take upwards of 13 months before the case is called for trial.
 Even with that, the case will not normally be sent out for trial on the first call.

 During this time, the court may schedule a settlement conference to attempt to resolve the matter and/or a pre-trial conference to discuss trial issues and scheduling.

 At trial, the parties will call their respective witnesses.
-It is plaintiff’s burden to prove that the defendant was negligent and therefore a proximate cause of the accident and resulting injuries.
+It is the plaintiff’s burden to prove that the defendant was negligent and therefore a proximate cause of the accident and resulting injuries.

-Testimony from a doctor is necessary to establish the injuries plaintiff sustained and their causality to the accident.
+Testimony from a doctor is necessary to establish the injuries the plaintiff sustained and their causality to the accident.

 Likewise, defense counsel will call experts to refute the damages sustained and/or liability for causing the accident.